 Your doctor may order a chest X-ray if they suspect that your symptoms have a connection to problems in your chest.
 Suspicious symptoms may include:

 - chest pain

 - shortness of breath

-These symptoms could be caused by the following conditions, which can be detected using a chest X-ray:
+These symptoms could be the result of the following conditions, which a chest X-ray can detect:

-Chest X-rays require very little preparation on the patient’s part.
+Chest X-rays require very little preparation on the part of the person getting it.

 You will need to remove any jewelry, eyeglasses, body piercings, or other metal on your person.
 Tell your doctor if you have a surgically implanted device, such as a heart valve or pacemaker.
 Your doctor may opt for a chest X-ray if you have metal implants.
 Other scans, such as MRIs, can be risky for people who have metal in their bodies.